-If the guide or service dog is not behaving in an appropriate manner and you are unsure if the dog is certified or trained to a high standard, you may ask to see a person’s government issued certificate or other documentation showing the dog has been suitably trained.
+If the guide or service dog is not behaving in an appropriate manner and you are unsure if the dog is certified or trained to a high standard, you may ask to see a person’s government-issued certificate or other documentation showing the dog has been suitably trained.

-Guide and service dog and handler teams carrying government issued certificates have undergone training to a high standard, and are monitored and assessed.
+Guide and service dog and handler teams carrying government-issued certificates have undergone training to a high standard, and are monitored and assessed.

-If you have raised concerns about the behaviour of the guide or service dog with the handler and the dog continues to misbehave, you can ask someone to remove his/her dog from your premises.
+If you have raised concerns about the behavior of the guide or service dog with the handler and the dog continues to misbehave, you can ask someone to remove his/her dog from your premises.